 Children and youth are a welcome part of the St Brigids circle.
 We are deepening ways to help children and youth connect with the liturgy and be part of the community by taking on active roles as they choose.
 For wee people, we provide a space in the circle with rugs, some quiet activities such as books, puzzles, creative materials and story materials.
 Please also feel free to bring some of your child’s favourite quiet activities, and snacks if they need them.

 Every few weeks we have a Godly Play story for the whole community during the reflection time.
 This is an opportunity for intergenerational sharing and wondering together.

-Youth groups meet every other Friday, 6:30 – 9:00.
-Junior Youth (grades 4-7) meet one week, Senior Youth (high school) meets the alternate week.
-Both groups begin with a simple supper, then the program may include games and activities, spiritual formation, conversations, excursions (to other church groups or events around the city), guest speakers or special projects together.
-Please see the weekly “Chronicle” for schedule and details about current youth programming.
+Youth groups meet every other Friday, 6:00 – 9:00pm.
+Junior Youth (grades 4-7) meet one week, Senior Youth (grades 8-12) meets the alternate week.
+Both groups begin with a simple supper and prayer, then the program may include games and activities, spiritual formation, conversations, excursions (to other church groups or events around the city), guest speakers or special projects together.
+Three retreats happen annually for senior youth members, on the Thanksgiving, Family Day and May long weekends.

 WEEKLY EMAIL UPDATES